Ariel2400/AP2-Ex2/README.md

         we put at the repesitory and run the next command from the shell at the present of the file: pip install -r requirements.txt

-Explanation about the firectories hierarchy of the project:
+Explanation about the directories hierarchy of the project:
       - In AP1_code you'll see the files that our lecturer Eli gave us. this directory is actually the server of runs the anomalies detection algorithms.
       - In algorithm directory you'll see the client side files who parse the csv files and uses the server functionallity to detect anomallies.
       - In config directory you'll see the configuration files for this project.